ManuGithubSteam/Surface3ProArch/README.md

 * ~~Check if laptop mode tools are active ?
 Powertop related?~~
 * ~~GTK2 Wrapper script!~~
 * ~~Onboard integration in gnomeshell~~
+* HATE GNOME - still open as it gets wors and worse*1
 * Better Gnome expirence (less child like desktop)
   * Show guake if mouse is in top corner
   * https://extensions.gnome.org/extension/1267/no-title-bar/
   * https://extensions.gnome.org/extension/503/always-zoom-workspaces/

+*1 Resoning: Besides other things: They deleted drag and drop from the filemanager. !!

 ## Hardware Info